In the final episode we see Jonah's response when God forgives his enemies. He's hot with anger and chews God out for being to gracious.

 quotation of what God says about himself in Chapter Exodus 34:6.
 And it’s a story

-about how the Israelites were sitting at the foot of Mt.
-Sinai and God revealed the
+about how the Israelites were sitting at the foot of Mount Sinai and God revealed the

 have any Gods before me.”
 The second one was, “Don’t make any idols.”
 So God